Playerian/Jungle-Exploration/README.md

 # Jungle-Exploration
-# Popcode project
+A Popcode project

-# This project is meant to be for people who like to explore new stuffs, so contribute!
+This project is meant to be for people who like to explore new stuffs, so contribute new ideas!

 # Aims:
 1. Direction function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)